 The GET request to fetch the solution costs 0.3 credits per request.
 This might be an incentive to reduce heavy polling.
 You can avoid this and use the recommended synchronous POST endpoint instead.

-The costs of one Matrix API request are calculated as follows: If either the number of
+The costs of one Matrix API request are calculated as follows: #

 origins * #destinations / 2 credits.

-MAX_OF(origins, destinations) * 10.
-However, each request costs at least 1 credit is charged.
+MAX_OF(#origins, #destinations) * 10 is used.
+However, each request costs at least 1 credit.

 For example, if you have 2 origins and 10 destinations,

-2 x 10 / 2 = 10 credits will be charged.
+2 * 10 / 2 = 10 credits will be charged.
 If you have 30 origins and 40 destinations, the second formula is cheaper and so the credits are calculated as